 Doubt about whether or not an example illustrates authenticity (or inauthenticity) permeates commentary.
 For Dreyfus, Japanese culture actually shows authenticity because the new exists alongside the old (“the television set and the household gods share the same shelf” (Dreyfus (1993)).
 The 1969 Woodstock festival—something you might initially take as a paradigmatic instance of the levelled down culture of ‘the They’—was instead an instance of “people [living] for a few days in an understanding of being … pagan practices … enjoyment of nature, dancing and Dionysian ecstasy … technology was not smashed or denigrated; rather, all the power of electronic communications was put at the service of the music.” (ibid.)

 Possibly this doubt has its origin in Heidegger’s essay ‘Building, Dwelling, Thinking’.
-Here, Heidegger says of the truck driver that he “is at home on the highway”; that is, he dwells there: the point being, it seems, that the ability to dwell (that is, to live authentically) is essential to people.
+Here, Heidegger says of the truck driver that he “is at home on the highway”; that is, he dwells there: the point being, it seems, that the ability to dwell (that is, to live authentically, if you can accept this conflation of the earlier and later Heidegger) is essential to people.
 They take it with them everywhere they go.
-Hence any arrangement of the world in which we can be—unless, I suppose, exceptionally privative—allows dwelling.
+Hence any arrangement of the world in which we can be—unless, I suppose, exceptionally privative or dislocating, but more on this in point (4) below—allows dwelling.
 With this commitment in place, Heidegger can only use suggestion to deprecate buildings he dislikes:

 “… residential buildings [which] do indeed provide shelter; today’s houses may even be well planned, easy to keep, attractively cheap, open to air, light, and sun, but do the houses in themselves hold any guarantee that dwelling occurs in them?”
 (Heidegger, ‘Building, Dwelling, Thinking’ (1951))